google/weather-tools/weather_mv/README.md

   (format: YYYY-MM-DD HH:MM:SS.usec+offset).
 Default: now in UTC.
 * `--infer_schema`: Download one file in the URI pattern and infer a schema from that file.
 Default: off
 * `--xarray_open_dataset_kwargs`: Keyword-args to pass into `xarray.open_dataset()` in the form of a JSON string.
+* `--coordinate_chunk_size`: The size of the chunk of coordinates used for extracting vector data into BigQuery.
+  Used to tune parallel uploads.
 * `-d, --dry-run`: Preview the load into BigQuery.
 Default: off.
 * `--disable_in_memory_copy`: Restrict in-memory copying of dataset.
 Default: False.
 * `-s, --skip-region-validation` : Skip validation of regions for data migration.
 Default: off.